Role of Sport Fishing Baskatong Reservoir inc.

 The issue of females of reproductive age is, however, worrying.
 Their mortality rate is higher than that of males and their number is decreasing in the population.
 Unable to establish the minimum number of females necessary to maintain the population, regular monitoring of the evolution of the situation remains necessary.

 This is our 24th year of operation.
 The AFC is well established in the territory and well accepted by the user public.

-The general assembly of members (holders of "authorization to fish")
+The next general meeting of members (holders of "authorization to fish")

 Documents to download: